What is the FBI Whistleblower Mediation Program?

-The FBI will be represented by legal counsel, usually an attorney from the FBI’s Office of General Counsel, as well as by a member of the FBI's Executive Management, and the Responding Management Official to attend mediation.
+It is standard for an attorney from the FBI's Office of General Counsel, a member of the FBI's Executive Management, and the Responding Management Official to attend mediation.
 The names of these individuals will be provided to you prior to the mediation session.

 What preparation should the parties do prior to attending the mediation session?